 The A470 cuts through a dramatic pass in the Brecon Beacons mountains in the centre of the Brecon Beacons National Park.
 But it’s worth exploring the Beacons’ sister ranges.
 To the west, the Black Mountain (singular) falls away into the Carmarthenshire, stopping just shy of Llandeilo.
 To the east, the Black Mountains (plural – confusing, isn’t it?) stretch to the English border (the fabulous Green Man festival takes place in this range, at Crickhowell).
 And to the south, Waterfall Country has the best concentration of cascades and gorges in Britain.

 The food tour

-You’ll drive past (or ideally, stop at) the superb Felin Fach Griffin on the way down.
-It’s the taste of things to come.
-Cut east to Abergavenny, and you’ve reached the food capital of Wales.
-Abergavenny Food Festival takes place here in September, and a cluster of first-rate restaurants-with-rooms in Monmouthshire and the Wye Valley.
-The Walnut Tree, The Whitebrook (both Michelin-starred), The Hardwick, The Bell at Skenfrith, The Bear Hotel… they’re all pit-stops par excellence.
+Head east to Abergavenny, and you’ve reached the food capital of Wales.
+Abergavenny Food Festival takes place here in September, and there's a cluster of first-rate restaurants in Monmouthshire and the Wye Valley.
+The Walnut Tree, The Whitebrook (both Michelin-starred), The Hardwick, The Bear Hotel… they’re all pit-stops par excellence.